-She’d been shot through the back of the head, a silenced gun lay about a metre away.
-He ignored it, dropping to his knees, near numb, turning her onto her back.
+She’d been shot through the back of the head, a gun with silencer lay about a metre away.
+He ignored it, dropping to his knees, near numb, turning her onto her back, probably shouldn’t have.
 Surprise on her face, she hadn’t seen it coming, had Melissa, the poor pet.

 Killer probably still here but now he lifted her upper body in his arms and everything from the last three years came out.

-Some minutes later, Frank heard the rapid footsteps coming down the gravel driveway and saw Miles go past his living room window, he went out to the tiled foyer and the front door, Miles told him to put his boots on and come, which he did.
+Some minutes later, Frank heard rapid footsteps coming down the gravel driveway and saw Miles go past his living room window, he crossed the tiled foyer to the front door, Miles told him to put his boots on and come, which he did.

-They went together up to the stables, Frank saw Melissa and lost it for the best part of half an hour whilst Miles stayed outside, rubbing his hands, blowing on them.
+They went together up to the stables, Frank saw her and lost it for the best part of half an hour while Miles stayed outside, rubbing his hands, blowing on them.